lukebatchelor/css-rhythm-game/README.md

 </div>
 ```

-The first one is always visible, the others are set to loop animations, but out of sync with eachother
+The first one is always visible, the others are set to loop animations, but out of sync with each other

 ```less
 .levelSelectButtons .playButton {